n0rmz/ripple-dev-portal/API.md

 ### Confirming a Payment ###

-__`GET /v1/accounts/{account}/payments/{transaction_id}`__
+__`GET /v1/accounts/{:address}/payments/{:hash} or {:client_resource_id}`__

 To confirm that your payment has been submitted successfully, you can call this API endpoint.
-The `transaction_id` value can either be the transaction hash for the desired payment, or the payment's client resource ID.
+The `hash` value can either be the transaction hash for the desired payment, or the payment's client resource ID.

 The server will return the details of your payment: